Paul the Apostle and Jewish Christianity: Incident at Antioch

 Despite the agreement presumably achieved at the Council of Jerusalem as understood by Paul, Paul recounts how he later publicly confronted Peter, also called the "Incident at Antioch" over Peter's reluctance to share a meal with Gentile Christians in Antioch.

 Writing later of the incident, Paul recounts: "I opposed [Peter] to his face, because he was clearly in the wrong".
 Paul reports that he told Peter: "You are a Jew, yet you live like a Gentile and not like a Jew.
 How is it, then, that you force Gentiles to follow Jewish customs?"
 Paul also mentions that even Barnabas (his travelling companion and fellow apostle until that time) sided with Peter.

-The final outcome of the incident remains uncertain.
+The outcome of the incident remains uncertain.
 The Catholic Encyclopedia states: "St. Paul's account of the incident leaves no doubt that St. Peter saw the justice of the rebuke."
 In contrast, L. Michael White's From Jesus to Christianity states: "The blowup with Peter was a total failure of political bravado, and Paul soon left Antioch as persona non grata, never again to return."

 The primary source for the Incident at Antioch is Paul's letter to the Galatians.